Oliver Dowden: Co-Chairman of the Conservative Party

-On 15 September 2021, Johnson appointed Dowden as an unpaid Minister without Portfolio and Conservative Party Co-Chairman during a cabinet reshuffle.
+On 15 September 2021, Johnson appointed Dowden as an unpaid Minister without Portfolio and Conservative Party Co-chairman during a cabinet reshuffle.
 In a speech at party headquarters following his appointment, Dowden told Conservative staff to "prepare for the next election".

-During his time as Co-Chairman, Dowden continued to be identified with the controversy over 'woke culture'.
-On 14 February 2022, Dowden gave a speech in the USA to The Heritage Foundation in which he criticised cancel culture, calling it a "painful woke psychodrama" which is sweeping the West and sapping its confidence, further saying that woke ideology is a "dangerous form of decadence".
+During his time as co-chairman, Dowden continued to be identified with the controversy over 'woke culture'.
+On 14 February 2022, Dowden gave a speech in the US to The Heritage Foundation in which he criticised cancel culture, calling it a "painful woke psychodrama" which is sweeping the West and sapping its confidence, further saying that woke ideology is a "dangerous form of decadence".
 He had made similar remarks to the Conservative Party Conference in October 2021.

-In April 2022 the Conservative Government announced a consultation on a measure that would give residents an automatic right to vote on proposals by their local council to change the name of the street in which they live.
+In April 2022, the Conservative Government announced a consultation on a measure that would give residents an automatic right to vote on proposals by their local council to change the name of the street in which they live.
 Street name changes would have to be put to a vote by residents and the result of that vote would have to be taken into account by the council.
-Dowden said in a press release quoted by the Daily Telegraph: "Labour and Liberal Democrat councils across the country are hiking council tax while squandering hard-earned local taxpayers’ money on these woke pet projects that nobody wants.
+Dowden said in a press release quoted by the Daily Telegraph: "Labour and Liberal Democrat councils across the country are hiking council tax while squandering hard-earned local taxpayers' money on these woke pet projects that nobody wants.
 These proposals will give local residents a democratic check against the lefty municipal militants trying to cancel war heroes like Churchill and Nelson."
 As at August 2022 the consultation had not yet been published.

-On 24 June 2022, Dowden resigned as Co-Chairman of the Conservative Party and Minister without Portfolio following the Conservative defeats at the Tiverton and Honiton by-election and Wakefield by-election, saying: "We cannot carry on with business as usual" and "Somebody must take responsibility".
+On 24 June 2022, Dowden resigned as co-chairman of the Conservative Party and Minister without Portfolio following the Conservative defeats at the Tiverton and Honiton by-election and Wakefield by-election, saying: "We cannot carry on with business as usual" and "Somebody must take responsibility".

 July 2022 Conservative Party leadership election

-Dowden declared his support for former Chancellor of the Exchequer Rishi Sunak at the beginning of the leadership contest, before the first round of voting had begun and the day after Prime Minister Boris Johnson announced he would resign after a leadership election had taken place.
+Dowden declared his support for former Chancellor of the Exchequer Rishi Sunak at the beginning of the July–September leadership contest, before the first round of voting had begun and the day after Prime Minister Boris Johnson announced he would resign after a leadership election had taken place.
+He also supported Sunak in the October 2022 leadership contest.

-Chancellor of the Duchy of Lancaster and Secretary of State for the Cabinet Office
+Chancellor of the Duchy of Lancaster

-On 25 October 2022, Dowden was appointed Chancellor of the Duchy of Lancaster, replacing Nadhim Zahawi, and as Secretary of State for the Cabinet Office, a new position, on 9 February 2023.
+After Sunak became prime minister on 25 October 2022, Dowden was appointed Chancellor of the Duchy of Lancaster, replacing Nadhim Zahawi, and as Secretary of State in the Cabinet Office, a new position, on 9 February 2023.
+As of 2023, he is therefore responsible for overseeing the implementation of the UK Biological Security strategy.